NSICOP Submits Report to the Prime Minister

-Ottawa — The National Security and Intelligence Committee of Parliamentarians (NSICOP) has provided a special report to the Prime Minister.
+Ottawa, August 14, 2023 — The National Security and Intelligence Committee of Parliamentarians (NSICOP) has provided its Special Report on the Federal Policing Mandate of the Royal Canadian Mounted Police to the Prime Minister.

-The Prime Minister will now consider whether there is any information in the report, the disclosure of which would be injurious to national security, national defence or international relations, or constitutes solicitor-client information.
-Section 21(6) of the NSICOP Act requires that the Prime Minister table a declassified version of the report within 30 sitting days of Parliament.
+The Prime Minister will now consider whether there is any information in the Report the disclosure of which would be injurious to national security, national defence or international relations, or constitutes solicitor-client information.
+Section 21(6) of the NSICOP Act requires that the Prime Minister table a declassified version of the report within 30 sitting days of the resumption of Parliament.
 Until then, its contents remain classified.

 NSICOP was established under the National Security and Intelligence Committee of Parliamentarians Act on June 22, 2017.
 It may review: